 Data in the cloud environment needs to be encrypted at all stages of transfer and storage:

 Modern data encryption and tokenization technologies are effective defenses against account hijacking.
-Moreover, it’s important to prove end-to-end encryption for protecting data in transit against man-in-the-middle attacks.
-Using strong encryption algorithms that contain salt and hashes can effectively deflect cyber attacks.
+Moreover, itโs important to prove end-to-end encryption for protecting data in transit against man-in-the-middle attacks.
+Using strong encryption algorithms that contain salt and hashes can effectively deflect cyber attacks on cloud computing.

 4. Implement intrusion prevention and detection mechanisms

-When working on a cloud-based solution, developers should enable an intrusion detection system and make sure it works as intended to ensure cloud attack prevention.
+When developing a cloud-based application, the team should enable an intrusion detection system and make sure it works as intended to ensure cloud attack prevention.
 They can also implement custom intrusion detection or ensure their clients can integrate their solution into a third-party system.

 5. Secure APIs and access